QuentinRa/blog.quentinra.dev/info/java/beginner/interfaces.md

 Here we are writing that

-* the method getName (without argument so `()` is empty, otherwise we would write the name without the type of the arguments)
+* the method getName (without argument so `()` is empty, otherwise, we would write the name without the type of the arguments)
 * is returning ``"John Doe"``